KeigoAlexTanaka/Active-Record-Snack-Attack/README.md

   puts "created #{Snack.count} snacks!"
   ```
-* `rake db:seed` will run this file!
+* `rails db:seed` will run this file!
 Now we have stuff in our database!
 * Open up a new *tab* in your terminal.
 Run `rails c` (short for `rails console`)
 * Let's see what we got in there!
 Try running all these commands and see what you get.
 Look at the SQL that is being executed for *you*
   * `Snack.count`